rahulshankariyer/PortolioProject/README.md

 1. USA ranks #81 in the world among 236 nations when it comes to the Number of Tests Per Case and is among 160 nations in the World to have less than 10 Tests Per Case
 2. During the period that the Testing was carried out, USA consistently had more Tests Per Case than the Rest of the World Combined except for a couple of months each in mid 2020 and early 2022.
-3. USA lies in the 3rd quartile among all the countries in terms of the percentage of their population to have contracted the Covid-19 virus.
+3. USA ranks #24 in the world when in Testing % of the Population, with 270% of the population tested.
+4. Since the virus began to spread, USA has consistently tested a higher percentage of its population than the Rest of the World has from March 2020 through to July 2022.
-4. Since the virus began to spread, the percentage of Covid Cases in the USA has consistently increased at a more rapid pace than that of the Rest of the World.
+5. Since the virus began to spread, the percentage of Covid Cases in the USA has consistently increased at a more rapid pace than that of the Rest of the World.
-5. USA lies in the 3rd quartile among all the countries in terms of the percentage of deaths among those who contracted the Covid-19 virus.
+6.
-6. Since the virus began to spread, the percentage of Covid Deaths in the USA has overall increased and decreased at a similar rate with that of the Rest of the world, sometimes going above and sometimes going below.
+7. Since the virus began to spread, the percentage of Covid Deaths in the USA has overall increased and decreased at a similar rate with that of the Rest of the world, sometimes going above and sometimes going below.

 ### Conclusions